girdeux31/easyPhysi/README.md

 ```

 > [!NOTE]
-> The output always have as many list of roots as unknowns.
+> The output always has as many list of roots as unknowns.

 ### <a id="sec-advance-features"></a>2.4.
 Advance features